 - All students must develop a related area (a minimum of 12 credits outside their major) on the basis of their own interests and goals.
 For students who wish to attend graduate school in art history, for example, ancient or modern languages, cultural and intellectual history, sociology, and/or anthropology are advised depending upon the area of interest.
 For students with an interest in marketing, studio arts (especially design) or communications would be helpful.
 For those interested in graduate programs in art conservation, chemistry (general and organic) is required.
 Our advisor is eager to assist students in designing an appropriate plan.

 - Certificate programs (through the Dietrich School, UCIS, or College of General Studies) can also satisfy the related area requirement.
-Of particular interest to HAA majors are Film Studies; German Language; Jewish Studies; Medieval and Renaissance Studies; Gender, Sexuality and Women's Studies; Asian Studies; African Studies; Latin American Studies; West European Studies; Russian and East European Studies; Global Studies; Public and Professional Writing; and Nonprofit Management (through CGS).
+Of particular interest to HAA majors are Film and Media Studies; German Language; Jewish Studies; Medieval and Renaissance Studies; Gender, Sexuality and Women's Studies; Asian Studies; African Studies; Latin American Studies; West European Studies; Russian and East European Studies; Global Studies; Public and Professional Writing; and Nonprofit Management (through CGS).
 Students should be cautioned that business courses will only be accepted by Arts and Sciences toward the related area requirement if the student earns a double major.